liferay/liferay-docs/devGuide/en/chapters/04-theme-development.markdown

 images (you only have to place this element in one color scheme for it to affect both).
 For our example, create the folders `_diffs/images/color_schemes/day` and `_diffs/images/color_schemes/night`.
-In each folder place a `thumbnail.png` and `screenshot.png` file, according to the specifications defined in the Thumbanils section above.
+In each folder place a `thumbnail.png` and `screenshot.png` file, according to the specifications defined in the Thumbnails section above.

 Let's review the predefined settings available for your theme.